MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 If you would like a local copy of the sample repo, clone from [Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples).

 Some portions of the sample may use directives and APIs that are only available on certain versions of Windows 10 and above.
-Please refer to [INF Directives](../install/inf-directives.md) to see what OS version a given directive is supported on.
+Please refer to [Device and Driver Installation](../install/index.md) to see what OS version a given directive is supported on.

 ## Prerequisites